zapabob/ROCm/docs/how_to/gpu_aware_mpi.md

 Collective Operations on GPU buffers are best handled through the Unified Collective Communication Library (UCC) component in Open MPI.
 For this, the UCC library has to be configured and compiled with ROCm support.

+Please note the compatibility [table](../release/3rd_party_support_matrix.md#communication-libraries) for UCC versions with the various ROCm versions.

 An example for configuring UCC and Open MPI with ROCm support is shown below:

 ```shell